Spirit04eK/Scratch-gulp-project/README.md

 # Template new project

-css -> styl,
+css -> styl

-html -> twig,
+html -> twig

-assembly all js files in one file,
+assembly all js files in one file

 # Getting Started